 The types of services that you can utilise under a home care package include but are not limited to:

-- Personal hygiene including support with toileting, and dressing/ undressing
+- Personal hygiene including support with toileting, bathing, grooming, dressing/ undressing

 NUTRITION, HYDRATION, MEAL PREPARATION AND DIET

 - Assistance with preparing meals

 - Assistance with using eating utensils, cutting up meals

 - Assistance with special diets for health, and other reasons

 - Continence assessments and aids

 - Assistance in changing continence aids and appliances

 - Assistance with transfers to commodes, bedpans and urinals